sheeriot/iotknow/README.md

-# iotknow
+# IoT Knowledge

-IoT Design and Implementation Know-How
+This site to be used for IoT Design and Implementation Know-How.

+IoT - Internet of Things